 Move Forward MKE is a Milwaukee County-wide coalition of local governments, business leaders, and community leaders who recognize that local problems are best solved with local solutions.
-Move Forward MKE supports giving Milwaukee County voters the power to decide if Milwaukee County and its 19 municipalities should be allowed to generate the revenue to adequately fund public services, maintain facilities, provide tax relief and invest in the future through a binding referendum process.
+Move Forward MKE supports giving Milwaukee County voters the power to decide if Milwaukee County and its 19 municipalities should be allowed to generate the revenue to provide property tax relief, while adequately funding public services, maintaining facilities, and investing in the future through a binding referendum process.

 Local governments in Milwaukee County are challenged to provide services because of a lack of revenue.
 Annual budget gaps grow each year due to revenue limits.
 As a result, communities are faced with increasingly difficult decisions about what to fund, and where to cut.
 As budget cuts grow larger by the year, the public services that many of us and our neighbors depend on are increasingly at risk.
 Local governments have had to put off maintenance of public facilities and important investments in public infrastructure.
 Our parks and popular cultural venues are in disrepair.